PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/MaterialFarmer.md

 ### Setup of Settings

+**Switch Settings:**
+1. Screen size: Must be 100% within the Switch settings

+**Program Settings:**
+1. Video Resolution: 1080p or higher
+2. The language in the option must match your in-game language.

+**Game Settings:**
 1. Text Speed: Fast
 2. After game version 2.0.1 (the DLC 1 update): Camera Support: On